-The School District's contractually required pension contribution rate for the fiscal year ended June 30, 2017 was 30.03% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-In addition, the School District was required to contribute 0.83% of covered payroll to Premium Assistance.
+The School District's contractually required PSERS contribution rate for the fiscal year ended June 30, 2018 was 32.57% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+This rate is composed of a 31.74% rate for the Pension Plan and a 0.83% rate for the Premium Assistance.

-The contribution rate will increase to 32.57% in fiscal year 2018 and is projected to grow to 36.56% by fiscal year 2022.
+The combined rate for the fiscal year ended June 30, 2018 was an increase from the fiscal year ended June 30, 2017 combined rate of 30.03%.
+The combined contribution rate will increase to 33.43% in fiscal year 2019 and is projected to grow to 36.32% by fiscal year 2023.